 After you have done a kindness together with your child, talk about it and how it felt.
 Do not focus on how it felt to receive praise or thanks for your help.
 Focus on simply how it felt to do the kindness.

-If your child has brought home a "Good Neighbor Coupon" help him/her decide whom they might give it to.
+If your child has brought home a "Good Neighbor Coupon" help them decide whom they might give it to.

 A FAMILY RITUAL

 At dinner, begin a practice of sharing one act of kindness that family members did or received, in an interaction with a stranger or someone who is not a close friend or family member.
 Keep the focus on how it felt to do or receive a kindness, rather than on praise or other rewards involved.